 Certain WEA messages are enabled by default on all WEA-capable phones.
-Presidential alerts are enabled by default and cannot be turned off.
+National Alerts, which are issued by authority of the President or Administrator of the Federal Emergency Management Agency (FEMA), are enabled by default and cannot be turned off.

 Can I turn WEA alerts on and off?

-Yes, users can opt in or opt out of receiving all WEA messages with the exception of Presidential alerts, which cannot be turned off.
+Yes, users can opt in or opt out of receiving all WEA messages with the exception of National Alerts, which cannot be turned off.
 See your phone’s User Manual for more information about Settings.

 Who will receive WEA alerts?

 Wireless Emergency Alerts are geographically targeted by the government agency sending them, so only customers currently in the targeted area should receive them.
 For example: if a Wireless Emergency Alert is sent in New York, a customer with a WEA capable device who lives in that area will not receive the alert if they are in Chicago at the time the alert is sent.
 Similarly, someone with a WEA capable device visiting New York from Chicago when the alert is sent would receive the alert.